 The next MBKA Introduction to Beekeeping Course

-The course will be held at
+The course will be held in

-Theory sessions are 7:00 - 9:00pm
+Theory sessions are 7:00 - 9:00

-Week 1 & 2 - An introduction to bees and beekeeping
+An introduction to bees and beekeeping

 This session introduces the history and biology of the Western Honey Bee (Apis mellifera).
 You will learn how honey bees live, reproduce and make honey and wax.
 The session will cover the way in which humans have interacted with bees throughout history and the development of the modern hive.
 The session will outline how modern beekeepers use hives to keep colonies of honey bees, how those colonies are maintained, and how honey is harvested.
 Other topics will include honey bee anatomy, the types of flowers local bees will visit, and what happens when bees swarm.

-Week 3 & 4 - Your first two seasons
+Your first two seasons

 Assuming you decide to acquire bees soon after completing the course, this session will inform you of what you will need to do in your first two seasons as a beekeeper.
 Starting with details of how and from where you might get your bees, how you will introduce them to their new home, and everything you need to do to look after them during their first summer.
 We will then explain how to safely get the bees through their first winter and spring, and then how to prepare for your first honey harvest.